mynameiseyal/meckano-fill/README.md

 ---

+**⚠️ Important Notes:**
-**⚠️ Security Notice**: This automation tool is for personal use with your own Meckano account.
-Always ensure your credentials are kept secure and never shared or committed to version control.
+- This tool is for personal use with your own Meckano account
+- Always keep your credentials secure and never commit them to version control
+- The script only fills empty fields - it won't overwrite existing time entries
+- Use responsibly and in accordance with your company's policies